partcad/partcad/mkdocs/docs/cli.md

     add                 Import a package
     add-part            Add a part
     add-assembly        Add an assembly
-    init                Initialize a new PartCAD package in this directory info                Show detailed info on a part, assembly or scene install             Download and prepare all imported packages update              Update all imported packages
+    init                Create a new PartCAD package in the current directory info                Show detailed information about a part, assembly, or scene install             Download and set up all imported packages update              Refresh all imported packages
     list                List imported packages
     list-all            List available parts, assemblies and scenes list-sketches       List available sketches